Frequently asked questions

 Our practice documents your results in a digital DMP form, which is securely transmitted to your health insurance provider.

-Do I need to inform my insurance myself?
+Do I need to inform my insurance?

 Are there educational courses within DMPs?